pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export class TrendIdRenderValue extends EnumRenderValue {
     constructor(data: MovementId | undefined);
 }

+// Warning: (ae-missing-release-tag) "TrueFalseRenderValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class TrueFalseRenderValue extends BooleanRenderValue {
+    constructor(data: boolean | undefined);
+}

 // Warning: (ae-missing-release-tag) "TSecurityGicsIndustryGroup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)